 Australians are doing something taboo in their bedrooms.
 They’re not always sleeping with their partner.
 Sometimes they’re sleeping alone.
 Lisa Davis did some digging.

 Throughout history, the number of bedrooms (and beds) that a family used has mostly been an economical decision.
 It was not uncommon in times past for a husband and wife who could afford it to have separate bedrooms if they wanted them.
 Versailles, for example, famously has a queen’s bedchamber and a king’s bedchamber.
-A poor family of six living in a hovel in newly industrialised Britain, by way of contrast, would have often all slept in the one bedroom.
+A poor family of six living in a hovel in nearby Paris, by way of contrast, would have often all slept in the one bedroom.

 It all came down to how many square feet you could afford.

 Yet now, even though Australians are building bigger and bigger houses with plenty of room for extra bedrooms, couples sleeping apart is seen as some sort of fatal flaw in their relationship.
 There is a definite stigma associated with it.
-There isn’t much official Australian research into the topic, but it turns out that more than a third of couples in Japan report not sleeping in the same bed as their significant other, compared to 11 per cent of people from the UK (including the Queen and Prince Philip).
+In fact, it’s so invisible and untalked-of that there isn’t even much official Australian research into the topic, whereas studies indicate that more than a third of couples in Japan report not sleeping in the same bed as their significant other, compared to 11 per cent of people from the UK (including the Queen and Prince Philip).

 All of these arrangements, however, are dependent on being able to afford a house big enough for a spare room or at least a lounge room big enough for a sofabed (sleeping on the actual couch is not really viable in the long term).
 The median price of a four-bedroom house in one of Melbourne’s middle-ring suburbs is $1,181,000 compared to $840,000 for three bedrooms, according to the REIV’s 2018 December quarter figures.
 The same data places an inner-city four-bedroom house around $1,925,000 compared to $1,370,000 for a three-bedroom one.